-From 1948, communists dominated the governments of what became known as Eastern bloc states (see Chapter 2, pages 61-65).
+From 1948, communists dominated the governments of what became known as Eastern bloc states.
 Theoretically each state within the Soviet bloc remained independent, but all adopted identical cultural, military, economic and social policies.
 To further encourage and support closer relations between the various communist states in the Eastern bloc, the Soviets created two supranational organizations: Cominform and COMECON.